AD2000X/neural_networks/Implementing Second Order Training Algorithms  for MLP Neural Networks/README.md

 ## Experiments

 ### Simple Neural Network
-Newton's Algorithm with Exact Hessian Matrix
+Newton's Algorithm with Exact Hessian Matrix in Skip Connection

 ### Fully Connected Neural Network
 A network with the following architecture is trained on the sunspot series dataset: